 9. Pressure Treated or Painted Wood

 Wood that has been pressure treated or painted should never be burned.
-Pressure treated wood releases smoke that is toxic to inhale.
-Painted wood, especially lead-based painted wood give off very toxic fumes.
+Pressure-treated wood releases smoke that is toxic to inhale.
+Painted wood, especially lead-based painted wood gives off very toxic fumes.

 10. Green Leafy Branches